Thursday, 12. December 2024

-Physiotherapist Marlies Ziegler explains how respiratory physiotherapy for COPD works and every week for three weeks she will present a simple breathing exercise.
+Physiotherapist Marlies Ziegler explains how respiratory physiotherapy for COPD works.
+In addition, she presents three simple breathing exercises.
 The exercises increase the ribcage’s flexibility and they can reduce shortness of breath, coughing and hyperinflation, as well make it easier to dislodge mucus from the bronchial tubes.
+This time she shows the exercise “Standing Crescent Moon”.

 Marlies Ziegler: Breathing exercises and exercises which improve ribcage flexibility help ease the symptoms of COPD.
 The exercises help the system referred to as the respiratory pump work better.
 The respiratory pump includes the respiratory centre and the peripheral nerves, the bony ribcage, the muscles of breathing, and the accessory muscles of breathing.
 The exercises make the respiratory pump more flexible, which helps patients better manage their symptoms.